MobileRoboticsSkoltech/twist-n-sync/README.md

 _Footage of experiment with snowballs_

 ![Demonstration of capture sync on snowballs, photos](https://imgur.com/WdKwBRc.jpg) \
-_Experiment with snowballs, photos shot with by two Samsung Galaxy S10e smartphones_
+_Experiment with snowballs, photos shot by two Samsung Galaxy S10e smartphones_

 ### Installation